1997 DFB-Pokal final

 The 1997 DFB-Pokal Final decided the winner of the 1996–97 DFB-Pokal, the 54th season of Germany's premier knockout football cup competition.
 It was played on 14 June 1997 at the Olympiastadion in Berlin.
-VfB Stuttgart won the match 2–0 against third-division Energie Cottbus to claim their third cup title.
+VfB Stuttgart won the match 2–0 against third-division Energie Cottbus to claim their third cup title, qualifying for the 1997–98 UEFA Cup Winners' Cup and the 1997 DFB-Ligapokal.

 Route to the final

 The DFB-Pokal began with 64 teams in a single-elimination knockout cup competition.
 There were a total of five rounds leading up to the final.
 Teams were drawn against each other, and the winner after 90 minutes would advance.
 If still tied, 30 minutes of extra time was played.
 If the score was still level, a penalty shoot-out was used to determine the winner.

 Note: In all results below, the score of the finalist is given first (H: home; A: away).